magnussolution/magnusbilling7/wiki/en/modules/gAuthenticator/gAuthenticator.rst

 Google authenticator key
 ------------------------

-| We did not write the description to this field.
+| This KEY will be necessary to activate the TOKEN in a different cellphone